EanNewton/Awesome-Keebs/README.md

 # Footnotes

+[^origin]: Forked from https://github.com/BenRoe/awesome-mechanical-keyboard to include more boards and projects, including some open sourced and some closed source / retail products at my random, personal choosing.
-[^FAQ]:Shoutout to @Bassett for doing the original FAQ, edited by EanNewton on Nov 21, 2021
+[^FAQ]: Shoutout to @Bassett for doing the original FAQ, edited by EanNewton on Nov 21, 2021